Sonicbasedrop/run-actually/README.md

 ### Code
 [W3Schools](https://www.w3schools.com/howto/howto_css_fullscreen_video.asp) - The code used to implement the full screen video backgound on the landing page was taken from there.

+JavaScript Validation function in scripts.js was code from the mini-project Task Manager App from the course.

+[Codepen](https://codepen.io/purplexmoss/pen/PoPyzMW) - The used for the 404 Page not found error was taken from codepen.

+### Acknowledgements
+I would like to give a special thanks tomy mentor Daisy McGirr, for her patience, guidence all the great advice i recived during this procces, and for her being a wonderful person.

+A big thank you to my girlfriend Stina for proofreading everything I write <3